open-telemetry/opentelemetry-specification/specification/baggage/api.md

 REQUIRED parameters:

-`Name` The name for which to set the value.
-This is string-valued.
+`Name` The name for which to set the value, of type string.

-`Value` The value to set.
-This is string-valued.
+`Value` The value to set, of type string.

 OPTIONAL parameters: